A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Deep Neural Network Design

 \subsection{Attention-based Model}

-Attention mechanisms can be roughly divided into two subgroups: hard attention and soft attention.
+Attention mechanisms can be roughly divided into two subgroups: hard attention and soft attention~\cite{lin2022boosting, wang2022hybrid, wang2022crowd, wu2021cranet, sajid2022towards, jiang2020attention, duan2020sofa, hou2020bba, chen2020crowd, chen2020relevant}.
 Such mechanisms have been explicitly explored in recent years, and we summarize several recent algorithms applied with the attention mechanism: AFPNet~\cite{kang2018crowd}, MRA-CNN~\cite{zhang2019multi}, SAAN~\cite{hossain2019crowd}, DADNet~\cite{guo2019dadnet}, Relational Attention Network~\cite{zhang2019relational}, Hierarchical Scale Recalibration Network~\cite{zou2020crowd}, ACM-CNN~\cite{zou2019attend}, HA-CNN~\cite{sindagi2019ha}, Shallow Feature-based Dense Attention Network~\cite{miao2020shallow} and Multi-supervised Parallel Network~\cite{wei2020mspnet}.

-Spatial-/Channel-wise Attention Regression Networks (SCAR)~\cite{gao2019scar} is one of the typical models to make use of attention schemes.
+SCAR~\cite{gao2019scar} is one of the typical models to make use of attention schemes.
 SCAR proposes a spatial- /channel-wise attention regression module for crowd counting.
-As shown in Fig.~\ref{fig:sca}, the top half branch represents the spatial-wise attention and the bottom half branch shows the channel-wise attention, which can leverage both local and global contextual information for crowd counting.
+As shown in Fig.~\ref{fig:network} (e), the top half branch (spatial-wise attention) captures large-range contextual information and the change of density distribution, which the output feature map is weighted sum of attention map and original local feature map.
+The bottom half branch shows the channel-wise attention, which leverages both local and global contextual information for crowd counting.
 The features extracted by these two branches are late fused by concatenation and upsample post-processing to generate density maps.
 However, most of the methods discussed above are relying on pixel-wise loss functions for optimizing the model.
-We will discuss some advanced loss functions to better capture spatial correlations between pixels and to generate high-quality density maps.
+We will discuss advanced loss functions to better capture spatial correlations between pixels and to generate high-quality density maps.